-The Nigerian electricity workers under the umbrella of the National Union of Electricity Employees and Senior Staff Association of Electricity and Allied Companies have agreed to suspend the industrial action embarked upon on Wednesday for two weeks following the intervention of the Minister of Labour and Employment, Chris Ngige.
+The Nigerian electricity workers, under the umbrella of the National Union of Electricity Employees and the Senior Staff Association of Electricity and Allied Companies, have agreed to suspend the industrial action embarked upon on Wednesday for two weeks, following the intervention of the Minister of Labour and Employment, Chris Ngige.

-The Union also cited the stigmatisation of staff from the office of the Head of Service of the Federation from working in other areas of the power sector and the refusal of the market operator to fund the payment of entitlement of ex-Power Holding Company of Nigeria’s staff as agreed in December 2019 after industrial action by the Union as reasons for embarking on the strike.
+The Union also mentioned that staff from the office of the Head of Service of the Federation are being looked down upon for working in other parts of the power sector, and that the market operator is not paying the benefits for former staff of the Power Holding Company of Nigeria as promised in December 2019 after the Union’s strike, which are reasons for starting the strike.

 The Union then directed all its members nationwide to withdraw their services from Wednesday, August 17.

-Following the nationwide blackout that followed the strike embarked upon by the NUEE, Ngige summoned an emergency conciliation meeting between the Federal Government and the electricity workers to resolve the issues that led to the strike.
+Following the nationwide blackout that resulted from the strike initiated by the NUEE, Ngige convened an emergency conciliation meeting between the Federal Government and the electricity workers to resolve the issues that had led to the strike.

-The Federal Government, after the meeting, announced that the strike has been suspended.
+The Federal Government, after the meeting, announced that the strike had been suspended.

-It announced this in a statement issued in Abuja by the Head, Press and Public Relations, Federal Ministry of Labour and Employment, Olajide Oshundun.
+It was announced in a statement issued in Abuja by Olajide Oshundun, Head of Press and Public Relations at the Federal Ministry of Labour and Employment.

 The statement read in part, “The Minister of Labour and Employment, Dr Chris Ngige, has apprehended the strike embarked upon by the NUEE following an emergency meeting between the union, government and other stakeholders, at the instance of the minister.